About the Server

 Open access license

-Articles are published according to the
+Articles have been published according to the

 Creative Commons license Attribution 4.0 International (CC BY 4.0).